 How Can Growth Marketing Be Implemented?

+User activation can be defined as the process of getting people to use the product or service they purchase as much or as quickly as possible.
+The customer onboarding process is part of this.
+As customer experience rises in importance in the b2b world, this area is increasingly the domain of marketers and revenue teams.
 For example, Facebook found that if users added seven friends within their first ten days on the platform, they were extremely likely to return and keep engaging with the platform.

-Revenue involves all the actions that make a company money, like customers purchasing a product, signing a contract for a service or upgrading their current product or service.
+Revenue involves all the actions that make a company money, like customers purchasing a product, signing a contract for a service, or upgrading their current product or service.

-Ideally people are so happy with your product or services they’ll just refer new business, but marketers can also create referral programs to incentivize this.
+Ideally, people are so happy with your product or services they’ll just refer new business, but marketers can also create referral programs to incentivize this.

 Tesla offers free supercharger miles in exchange for referrals.
 A growth marketer could experiment with different incentives or promotional methods around the referral program to increase results.